AdikaStyle/go-report-builder/README.md

 to the server side.

 ## How
+Download using `go get` or via the releases page:
+`$> go get -u github.com/AdikaStyle/go-report-builder`
 1) Build your template in pure HTML, for example:
 2) Use [go's templating language](https://curtisvermeeren.github.io/2017/09/14/Golang-Templates-Cheatsheet) to template the data of your report.
+3) Mark your printable area with the id tag `<div id="printable">...</div>`
+4) Set the page size on the body tag
-3) Start go-report-builder with a reference to the folder containing your templates: `go-report-builder <TEMPLATES PATH>`
+5) Start go-report-builder with a reference to the folder containing your templates:
+`$> go-report-builder <TEMPLATES PATH>`
-4) Use the API to export your rendered html report to HTML, PDF and PNG.
+6) Use the API to export your rendered html report to HTML, PDF and PNG.

 Example of html report:
 ```html